kklmn/OrthoView/README.md

 To use the motion functionality, set `isTest = False`, define your motions in the top part of the module and use them in the method `moveToBeam()`.

+An example of Tango device for a USB camera is also supplied: `USBCamera.py`.